Rank-Learner: Orthogonal Ranking of Treatment Effects: Principles of orthogonal learning

 where $D_{\eta}$ and $D_{g}$ denote directional derivatives, $\eta^0$ are the true nuisance functions and $g^0$ is a population minimizer of $\mathcal{L}^{\text{corr}}(g,\eta^0)$ \cite{foster:2023:orthogonal, chernozhukov:2018:double}.
 Intuitively, this property means that the gradient of the loss with respect to $g$ is robust against estimation errors in the nuisances.
 Orthogonality usually implies additional favorable properties, such as fast convergence rates \cite{foster:2023:orthogonal, nie:2021:quasioracle}.

 \textbf{Constructing orthogonal losses.} A common strategy to obtain a Neyman-orthogonal objective is to start from the plug-in loss $\mathcal{L}^{\text{plug}}(g,\eta)$ and apply a correction based on its \emph{influence function} \cite{kennedy:2024:semiparametric, foster:2023:orthogonal}.
 Intuitively, the influence function measures the first-order sensitivity of the population objective to infinitesimal perturbations of the data-generating distribution $\mathbb{P}$ (for background and details, we refer to Appendix~\ref{app:background_orthogonal}).
-To the best of our knowledge, Neyman-orthogonal learning objectives for learning-to-rank treatment effects are currently missing.
+Orthogonal learning has recently been explored in novel applications, such as preference-based LLM evaluation \citep[e.g.][]{frauen:2026:nonparametric}.
+However, to the best of our knowledge, Neyman-orthogonal learning objectives for learning-to-rank treatment effects are currently missing.